Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-05-30 (BR)
+- Fixed Some AI not expanding when using the Warp Speed Multiplier below 100%.
+- Fixed the speed in nebulae not folowing the Warp Speed Multiplier.
+- Fixed the transport speed not being limited by the Warp Speed Multiplier.

 25-05-25 (BR)
 - Fixed rare occurring "null pointer exception" when the Map, or its side panels, refresh during any kind of ships removal.